 This goes on to improve trading decisions because a better perspective is gotten.

-All the major currency pairs in forex are fairly stable, but the EUR/USD stands out the most.
+All the major currency pairs in forex are relatively stable, but the EUR/USD stands out the most.
 It contains the currency of two of the largest economies globally, meaning the value of each currency is quite close.

 The volatility of a currency pair is a measure of how frequently the price of the pair in question changes.
 A volatile pair will experience large surges in price quickly.
 So, the more stable the price of a currency pair is over a given time, the less volatile it is.